-The truth is that, as with any team game, you’re going to be playing alongside other people whose actions you have little influence over.
-Players with good communication skills might be better at handling difficult teammates, and supposedly the better you get the better your teammates will be, but we’re seeing players even at the highest MMRs regularly having teammates actively feed or abusing the rest of their team.
+The truth is that, just like any team game, you’re going to be playing Dota with people whose actions and behavior you have very little influence over.
+Players with good communication skills might be better at handling difficult teammates, and while conventional wisdom would suggest that the better you become at the game, the better your teammates will be, players even at the highest MMRs regularly having teammates actively feed or abusing the rest of their team.

 You May Like